Samurai Ghost

 Samurai Ghost 001 Samurai Ghost 002 Samurai Ghost 003 Samurai Ghost 004

 Even though the action is half baked Samurai Ghost throws in some platforming.
-I have to be honest, this is some of the laziest platforming I’ve witnessed in a game.
-Large sprites don’t leave a lot of room for nuanced design and it seems to have been thrown in as an afterthought.
+I have to be honest, this is some of the laziest platforming I have witnessed in a game.
+Large sprites do not leave a lot of room for nuanced design and it seems to have been thrown in as an afterthought.
 About the only challenge comes from spawning enemies knocking you back but that isn’t an issue.
 There are no bottomless pits in the game, just spikes and other hazards you can easily escape.
 I suppose they tried but they would have been better served tightening the combat.

 Samurai Ghost has a severely uneven difficulty curve.
 The initial stages are incredible simple if a little frustrating.
 The bosses are easy and enemies spawn in predictable patterns.
 But about a third of the way through it spikes so dramatically it is unreal.
 Enemies become incredible resilient and actively dodge your attacks to the point it is ridiculous.
 If the hit detection were worth a damn maybe it would be tolerable but it is not.
 If you persevere long enough to reach the end you have to put up with an insane boss rush.
 And if you can pass that the final boss has three forms with no break in between.
 If everything I just described doesn’t scare you away I don’t know what will.

-I’ve harped on the game enough so I have to say something good.
+I have harped on the game enough so I have to say something good.
 The graphics are actually pretty nice.
-The sprites are large and detailed; I’ll leave out the animation.
+The sprites are large and detailed; I will leave out the animation.
 What is most impressive are the backgrounds.
 Samurai Ghost has a diverse set of locales and everyone is picturesque.
 Even more impressive, most have at least one or two layers of scrolling which is rare for the system.
 And now that is the only bright spot in the game.

 In Closing

 Mildly decent graphics do not make good game.
-Samurai Ghost is a bad game all around and is best avoided.
+Samurai Ghost is a bad game all around.
+Avoid this one no matter how cool you think it looks.
 No one talks about it; let’s keep it that way.

 Leave a Reply